-One the other hand, when you fail, you don’t get the dopamine.
+On the other hand, you don’t get dopamine when you fail.

-Despite what the gurus say, you learn more from success than from failure.
+Despite what the gurus say, you learn more from success than failure.

-In a study, monkeys (which have brains similar to ours) were trained on a two-choice visual strike.
+In a study, monkeys (brains similar to ours) were trained on a two-choice visual strike.

 Humans are social beings.